 Mechanical Timing - The Basics

-The majority of cars on the road have 4-stroke gas engines.
-A four-stroke engine is called this because there is an intake, compression, power, and exhaust stroke during the combustion process.
-During one complete 4-stroke process, the crankshaft rotates twice, and the camshaft(s) will spin once.
-"Mechanical timing" is what we call the relationship between the crankshaft and camshaft(s) rotation.
+The majority of cars on the road have four-stroke gas engines.
+It is called a four-stroke engine because it has an intake, compression, power, and exhaust stroke during the combustion process.
+In one complete four-stroke process, the crankshaft rotates twice and the camshaft(s) will spin once.
+"Mechanical timing" is what we call the relationship between the rotation of the crankshaft and camshaft(s).
 This, in turn, is really just controlling the movement of the valves and pistons inside the cylinders.
 Naturally, you need the intake and exhaust valves to open at a very precise time in relation to the pistons.
 Without the proper timing of these parts, the engine just won't work.
 Now, don't get mechanical timing confused with ignition timing, they are two totally different things.
 Ignition timing is the relationship between the ignition spark and the crankshaft rotation.

-As you can imagine, everything timing related needs to be installed very precisely, or engine compression will be lost, and internal engine damage could potentially be caused.
-The moment that the crankshaft and camshaft become "out of time", the engine completely loses its ability to move air, fuel, and exhaust into and out of the engine.
+As you can imagine, everything timing related needs to be installed very precisely or engine compression will be lost and internal engine damage could potentially be caused.
+The moment that the crankshaft and camshaft are "out of time," the engine completely loses its ability to move air, fuel, and exhaust into and out of the engine.
 No matter how much fuel and spark you throw at it, it will never run right if the mechanical timing is wrong.
 Now that we understand what mechanical engine timing is and how the timing belts and timing chains are an integral part of it, let's discuss why some automobiles use one over the other.

-Way back in the mid 1960's, Pontiac came out with an overhead cam, straight six engine that claims to be the first American car with a rubber timing belt.
-This automobile engine was really quite an impressive design at the time, and it is too bad that so many of them have been pulled out and discarded in exchange for "boring" V8's (ziiiiing!).
-Before Pontiac unveiled this engine design in 1966, nearly every 4-stroke engine was using a timing chain.
+Way back in the mid-1960s, Pontiac came out with an overhead cam, straight-six engine that claims to be the first American car with a rubber timing belt.
+This automobile engine was really quite an impressive design at the time, and it is too bad that so many of them have been pulled out and discarded in exchange for "boring" V8s (ziiiiing!).
+Before Pontiac unveiled this engine design in 1966, nearly every four-stroke engine used a timing chain.
 Automotive timing belts then and now are made of rubber, often with fiberglass or Kevlar woven into them for extra strength.
 They are known to be very quiet as they rotate, but they do wear out over time.
-Most vehicle manufacturers recommend that timing belts are changed between 60K and 100K miles, though there are exceptions in both directions.
+Most vehicle manufacturers recommend that timing belts are changed between 60,000 and 100,000 miles, though there are exceptions, both higher and lower.

-Timing chains look just like the chain on a bicycle, but much cleaner.
-The beauty of the timing chain is that they typically last a very long time.
-Some car manufacturers recommend replacing them at certain mileage or time intervals, while others claim that the chain is good for the life of the automobile.
+A timing chain looks just like a bicycle chain, but much cleaner.
+The beauty of the timing chain is that it typically lasts a very long time.
+Some car manufacturers recommend replacing it at certain mileage or time intervals, while others claim that the chain is good for the life of the automobile.
 It really depends on the make and model of the car or truck.
-The downfall of timing chains is that they are heavier, generally known to be noisier, and if they do break, it is usually catastrophic to all of the surrounding engine parts.
+The downfall of timing chains is that they are heavier, generally known to be noisier, and if they do break it is usually catastrophic to all of the surrounding engine parts.

 Much like automotive timing belts, timing chains have tensioners that keep the chain from flopping around.
-The difference is that timing chain tensioners are nearly always controlled with engine oil pressure.
-As you can imagine, if the engine oil pressure becomes low for whatever reason, the oil driven timing chain tensioners will lose pressure, and the mechanical engine timing becomes extremely erratic.
-This will cause poor engine performance and give the chain the opportunity to fail in grand fashion.
-The other benefit to timing chains is that they rarely have anything to do with the water pump.
-So replacing them at the same time isn't nearly as necessary as it is with a timing belt.
+The difference is that timing chain tensioners are nearly always controlled with the engine oil pressure.
+As you can imagine, if the engine oil pressure becomes low for whatever reason, the oil-driven timing chain tensioners will lose pressure and the mechanical engine timing will offset.
+This will cause poor engine performance and give the chain an opportunity to fail in grand fashion.
+The other benefit to timing chains is that they rarely have anything to do with the water pump, so replacing them at the same time isn't nearly as necessary as it is with a timing belt.
 As with everything in life, there are exceptions to this rule.
 Luckily, your car probably isn't one of them.